Looking for one of the most epic waterfalls in Bali? Then you absolutely need to visit the Banyumala Twin Waterfalls!

 What to expect at Banyumala Twin Waterfalls?

 After paying the entrance fee, take the dirt track that winds through the jungle.
-The trek down is quite steep with the edge only secured by loose wooden railings.
+The hike to Banyumala Twin waterfalls is quite steep with the edge only secured by loose bamboo railings.

 At some point, you’ll come across a few waterfalls seeping out of the rock wall to finally make their way onto the path.
 This part is very slippery, so a good pair of hiking shoes is a must.

-After a 15 minutes’ hike, you’ll finally arrive at one of the most enchanting settings!
-Surrounded by lush and colorful plants, the twin waterfalls flow directly into a massive plunge pool.
+After a 15-minutes hike, you’ll finally arrive in one of the most enchanting settings!
+Surrounded by lush vegetation, the twin waterfalls flow directly into a massive plunge pool.

 Make sure to jump into the water for a nice and refreshing swim.
-Since Banyumala Twin Waterfalls are located in the mountainous region of North Bali, the water might actually be colder than you think!
+Since Banyumala Twin Waterfalls are located in the mountainous region of North Bali, the water will be quite cold.

-Tip: Make sure to explore the path opposite the main area where two hidden waterfalls are located!
-Most people don’t bother going past the main waterfalls, so you can have the place all to yourself!
+Make sure to also explore the path opposite the main area which leads to two hidden waterfalls.
+Since most people don’t bother going past the main waterfalls, you’ll have the place all to yourself.

 Best time to visit Banyumala Twin Waterfalls

-Since the Banyumala Twin Falls have become very popular lately, I recommend visiting very early in the morning around 6 to 10 a.m before the crowds start to roll in.
+Since Banyumala Twin Waterfall has become very popular lately, I recommend visiting early in the morning, from 6 a.m to 10 a.m before the crowds start to roll in.

 Pondok Nyoman Guesthouse is very affordable and costs only US$ 25 per night!
 Situated on top of a hill with an incredible rice field view, the hotel offers spacious rooms with a large double bed, private bathroom, Wi-Fi, and free breakfast!

-There you go, your complete guide to Banyumala Twin Waterfalls!
-These are among the best waterfalls in Bali, so make sure to add them to your bucket list!
+There you go, your complete guide to visiting Banyumala Twin Waterfalls!
+These are no doubt the best waterfalls in Bali, so make sure to add them to your bucket list!

 - How to plan a 3-day Ubud itinerary

-- How to spend a day trip to Nusa Ceningan
+- How to take a day trip to Nusa Ceningan

-- 7 incredibly beautiful rice fields in Bali
+- 7 most beautiful rice fields in Bali